Johnny O'Keefe: The Dee Jays

-In September 1956 O'Keefe and his friend Dave Owen (an American-born tenor sax player) formed Australia's first rock'n'roll band, the Dee Jays.
+In September 1956, O'Keefe and his friend Dave Owen, an American-born tenor sax player, formed Australia's first rock'n'roll band, the Dee Jays.
 The original lineup of the group was Kevin Naughton (guitar), Keith Williams (bass) and Johnny Purser (drums).
 Naughton left soon after the band formed and he was replaced by Indonesian-born guitarist Lou Casch.
 Johnny Greenan joined the Dee Jays on tenor saxophone, replacing John Balkin.
 This was the band that supported a tour by Little Richard and his band.

 Casch's contribution to O'Keefe's sound, both live and on record, was considerable.
 He was born in Ambon in 1924, grew up in Aceh and Jakarta, began playing guitar at an early age, and became a dedicated jazz musician.
-He came to Australia under the Colombo Plan in 1952 to study medicine at the University of Sydney.
+In 1952, he came to Australia under the Colombo Plan to study medicine at the University of Sydney.
 He was introduced to O'Keefe by Keith Williams, whom he had known from a jazz trio in which they played.
 At their first meeting O'Keefe played Casch a selection of rock 'n' roll records and asked him to imitate the guitar playing, which he was easily able to do.
 Impressed, O'Keefe offered him the job and handed him a pile of records, saying "Here, learn these.
 The dance is on Saturday night."

-Their first performance was at Stones Cabaret in the beach side suburb of Coogee, and by early 1957 they were playing four dances a week and also performing on Saturdays in the interval between films at the Embassy Theatre, Manly.
+Their first performance was at Stones Cabaret in the beach side suburb of Coogee.
+By early 1957, they were playing four dances a week and performing on Saturdays in the interval between films at the Embassy Theatre, Manly.
 O'Keefe and the Dee Jays quickly attracted a strong local following.

 O'Keefe's trademark was his flamboyant stage attire, which included gold lamé jackets and brightly coloured suits trimmed with fake fur.
-Many of these outfits were made for him by Sydney show business costumier Len Taylor, although one famous red suit trimmed with leopard-print velvet cuffs and lapels (now in the collection of the Powerhouse Museum, Sydney) was reputedly made by his mother Thelma.
+Many of these outfits were made for him by Sydney show business costumier Len Taylor, although one famous red suit trimmed with leopard-print velvet cuffs and lapels, now in the collection of the Powerhouse Museum, Sydney, was reputedly made by his mother Thelma.